fcarraustewart/fcarraustewart.github.io/_tabs/about.md

 order: 4
 ---

-**Welcome**
+**Hi, this is Felipe.
+I am an electronics engineer currently based in Paris, France.**

 ![About](/assets/img/headers/avatar.webp)

 # A bit of introduction
-- Hi, this is Felipe.
-I am an electronics engineer currently based in Paris, France.
 - I've been born and raised in Montevideo, Uruguay, into a familiy with a mix of spanish and scottish descendants who were dedicated to wine-making, biochemistry, science and medicine.
 - I thought adding electronics and music to this established mix would make it an interestingly spicy addition, therefore, I adventured myself into this world, with a little help from my friends, of course.